Ma-Pe-Ma/Betting-Competition/ReadMe.md

 The email sending is implemented with the [Google API](https://developers.google.com/gmail/api/quickstart/python).
 First you have to create an account and a cloud project.

-The process of setting up email sending is specified in [this source](./app/gmail_handler.py) file
+The process of setting up email sending is specified in [this source](./app/gmail_handler.py) file-->

-To manually launch the automated reminders:

-To immidiately send the standings (if it wasn't send due to some error):
-    python -m flask standings-manual

-To start scheduling (if app was rebooted midday)
-* python -m flask checker-manual-->
+## Customizing the application

+### Fixture

+This project updates the result database with parsing fixtures from https://fixturedownload.com/.
+The app is set up to parse files which has this site's format.

+If an other fixture format is needed to be parsed then the [database_manager.py](./app/database_manager.py) script have to be rewritten for it accordingly.

+### Database

+The app uses `SQLAlchemy` for database connection, which is a implementation-agnostic solution.
+However many specific tasks have to be solved differently with various SQL implementations.
+Therefore some raw queries only work with `SQLite` as it was chosen for the implementation as it is a very lightweight solution.

+To use a different db, the `SQLite` specific parts have to be rewritten and specify the proper `SQLAlchemy` engine in the config file.

 ### Translation

-Currently only English version is available and it is planned to properly mark the translatable resource strings in the jinja templates.
-Then with flask-babel it will be possible to translate the pages easily.
+Currently English and Hungarian versions are available.
+The translation is implemented with `Flask-Babel` so the site can be translated easily.

 To setup babel translations these commands need to be launched:

-    pybabel extract -F babel.cfg -o ./app/resources/translations/messages.pot .
+    pybabel extract -F ./app/babel.cfg -o ./app/assets/translations/messages.pot .
-    pybabel init -i ./app/resources/translations/messages.pot -d ./app/resources/translations -l `hu`
+    pybabel init -i ./app/assets/translations/messages.pot -d ./app/assets/translations -l `hu`

-    pybabel update -i ./app/resources/translations/messages.pot -d ./app/resources/translations
+    pybabel update -i ./app/assets/translations/messages.pot -d ./app/assets/translations
-    pybabel compile -d ./app/resources/translations
+    pybabel compile -d ./app/assets/translations

 ## TO-DO
-* make deploying and hosting an easier process + let's encript / hosting with pythonanywhere/digital ocean, containerization
 * fix [group bonus calculation error](./app/results.py#L85) + restructure results
 * clean-up statistics
 * create SQL views
-* clean-up ReadMe

 ### Backlog
 * check foreign key relations in DB
 * trim whitespaces with jinja
-* cleanup css files
 * email notification/smtp?
 * session handling with Flask-login
 * Add timezone selector for user